 - Try a different bra style.
 Balconette and plunge bras tend to have wider straps that are prone to falling.
 Instead, look for a bra with a racerback or crisscross straps.

-If you wear breast forms, the right bra is critical.
-Here are five tips to keep in mind:
+When it comes to wearing breast forms, choosing the right bra is crucial.
+Here are five essential tips to guide you:

-- Option #2: Full coverage bra.
-Your other option is to wear a full coverage bra.
+- Go for a full coverage.
+Another option is a full coverage bra.
 The cups should fully cover the breast forms for a seamless look.

-- Make sure the bra band is snug enough.
+- Ensure a snug bra band.
 This provides support for the breast forms.
 To test, put a finger under the band between your breasts.
 If you can fit two or more fingers, the band is too loose.
 Tighten it or go down a band size.

-Just like visible panty lines, a bra that shows through your clothes isn’t chic.
-(Unless, of course, you purposely want to show it off.)
+Just like visible panty lines, a bra that peeks through your clothes isn’t exactly fashionable (unless, of course, that’s the look you’re going for).

-Here’s how to keep your bra under cover:
+Here’s how to ensure your bra stays discreetly concealed:

 - Look for bras with smooth cups and minimal details.
 Lacy fabrics and trimmings are pretty, but they often show through lightweight fabrics.

-- Wear a black or nude bra.
-The black bra should be worn under dark clothing, while the nude bra works best with light colors.
-Look for a bra that matches your skin tone.
-Avoid white bras since these tend to show through.
+- Wear a black or skin tone bra.
+The black bra should be worn under dark clothing, while a nude or skin tone bra words best with light colors.
+Avoid white bras since these tend to show through clothing.

 What are YOUR biggest bra problems?

-Hopefully your biggest problem now is too many bras, too little time!
+Hopefully your biggest bra problem now is having too many bras and too little time!